russgreen/Transmittal/docs/reports.md

 - TransmittalSummary.xlsx
 - MasterDocumentsList.xlsx

-If a template is missing from the configured report folder, Transmittal falls back to the embedded/default report layout for that engine.
+If a template is missing from the configured report folder, Transmittal falls back to the embedded/default report layout using the RDLC engine.

-Report files can be edited in either [Syncfusion Standalone Report Designer](https://www.boldreports.com/standalone-report-designer) or [Microsoft Report Builder](https://www.microsoft.com/en-us/download/details.aspx?id=53613).
+RDLC report template files can be edited in either [Syncfusion Standalone Report Designer](https://www.boldreports.com/standalone-report-designer) or [Microsoft Report Builder](https://www.microsoft.com/en-us/download/details.aspx?id=53613).
 Both tools are free.

 Microsoft Report builder only appears to support RDL files.
 However, if you right click on an RDLC file and choose Open with > Choose another app, the Report Builder can be chosen and the RDLC files can be opened, edited and saved.